dotkernel/development/docs/book/v2/virtualhosts/create-virtualhost.md

 ## FAQ

-### What if I don't have a `config.yml` file yet?
+**Q: What if I don't have a `config.yml` file yet?**

-Duplicate the provided template by running the below command inside `development/wsl`:
+A: Duplicate the provided template by running the below command inside `development/wsl`:

 ```shell
 cp config.yml.dist config.yml